 Mystique appeared in the Superhero Squad Show impersonating Black Widow to gain access to the helicarrier and eventually the SHIELD headquarters in order to steal the infinity fractals secured there.
 In a fight with Iron Man she used her Black Widow form to convince the other squad members to attack him saying he is the impostor.
 She is revealed to the heroes when she is struck in the head with Thor's hammer, causing her powers to go crazy and making her take on mixed-mated forms of other heroes/villains (such as using Modok's head and abomination's legs).
 When she regains her senses, she traps the squad heroes in a force field as Doom arrives. however, the villainess Screaming Mimi was really the SHIELD agent Songbird in disguise and helped free the heroes.
 Mystique was then arrested by SHIELD and has not been seen in season one since.
 While disguised as Black Widow, nearly all the squad members were showing romantic feelings for her, giving her a multitude of chocolates and flowers and Tony even asking her out to an Italian restaurant.
 During her fight with Tony, she did reveal she likes Italian food.
 Her appearance is her comic book form, although a more cartoony style to match the rest of the series.
 Also in this episode, she takes on the forms of Iron Man (complete with his suit's features), Falcon, Silver Surfer (complete with the board, although unable to stand on it), Thor, Captain America, and even Hulk (although this made her seriously clumsy due to not being used to Hulk's size and weight, although Wolverine jokes the stumbling is an improvement).
 It is unknown if she will appear in season two.

-In the films Mystique has scaly skin and reptilian eyes.
-She can transform into humans, animals and, has also demonstrated that she can turn into a humanoid statue.
+In the films Mystique, portrayed by Rebecca Romijn, has scaly skin and reptilian eyes.
+She can transform into humans, animals and even inanimate objects.
 She was also able to grow claws, and may have a healing factor (though she still retains scars, perhaps by choice).
 She is able to mimic retinal patterns and fingerprints exactly.
-She also is a highly agile and expert fighter seemingly better than Wolverine.
-Although she is naked through out the films, she looks as if she is clothed.
+She also is a highly agile and expert fighter, seemingly better than Wolverine.

 Mystique abducts Senator Kelly in the film after taking the form of his personal aide, Henry Gyrich, before revealing her true form and knocking him unconscious.
 Near the end of the film, on Liberty Island, Mystique mimics a stone statue and assaults Wolverine.
 Although Wolverine possesses superior strength, Mystique uses her superior speed and dexterity to outwit him before leaving the area by climbing upside-down on a pipe.
 She later over estimates her abilities when she takes Storm's form while attempting to trick Wolverine.
 He quickly sees through her guise and stabs her in the stomach.
 When authorities arrive, she takes the form of a police officer allowing her to receive medical aid.
 She is then seen at the end of the movie to have successfully taken the place of the deceased Senator Kelly.